 The Stifel Summit Program ("Summit") allows our Financial Advisors the ability to serve Clients who are seeking investment advice for assets held and traded through other custodians or other broker-dealer firms.
-Clients that may benefit from a Summit relationship include (but are not limited to): municipalities, endowments, foundations, corporations, highnet-worth individuals, and sponsors and/or trustees of qualified retirement plans subject to ERISA.
+Clients that may benefit from a Summit relationship include (but are not limited to): municipalities, endowments, foundations, corporations, high-net-worth individuals, and sponsors and/or trustees of qualified retirement plans subject to ERISA.

 We typically offer non-discretionary advice under the Summit Program.
-Our services may include, for example: assisting Clients in the preparation of an investment policy statement; analysis of asset allocation and style consistency; advice regarding use of third-party investment managers; evaluation of investment risk and performance; and recommendations on the purchase and sale of individual investment vehicles including stocks, bonds, mutual funds, UITs, ETFs, closed-end funds, options, alternative investments, and/or insurance products.
+Our services may include, for example: advice regarding use of third-party investment managers; evaluation of investment risk and performance; and recommendations on the purchase and sale of individual investment vehicles including stocks, bonds, mutual funds, UITs, ETFs, closed-end funds, and options.
 Our Financial Advisors provide investment advice to Clients in accordance with each Client's stated investment objectives, risk tolerance, time horizon, and investment experience.
 If you sign up for such an arrangement, you will be solely responsible for implementing any non-discretionary advice provided by the Financial Advisor(s).